aturfah/cmplxsys530-final/proposal/proposal.md

 &nbsp;
 ### Justification
 Mathematical or Verbal models would not be able to adequately represent this system.
 A mathematical model would just explode in the number of equations necessary to represent the system, which would not be able to capture the random aspects of the game.
 A verbal model, on the other hand, would have to be incredibly complex to account for the different types of situations that a game can take.
 Thus, agent-based modelling is an appealing choice because each player's teams and strategies can easily be represented as class attributes and functions respectively.
+It would also allow for a much finer way to incorportate subtle differences in how players make their moves with simple modifications to if-else statements.

 &nbsp;
 ### Main Micro-level Processes and Macro-level Dynamics of Interest

 The Micro-level process is how the game plays out.
 In the case of Rock/Paper/Scissors, it is which move the players cast.
 In the case of pokemon, it is the decisions made at each turn by the players (switching, attacking, setting up).
+These decisions will be based on optimizing some 'battle position' function, which assesses the current state of the game and compare it to the hypothetical game state should the player make a move.
+This function is discussed in the `PokemonAgent` section below.
 &nbsp;
 The Macro-level process of interest is which strategies tend to dominate and the trends in dominant strategies.
 Since PS matches players based on Elo ranking (as opposed to randomly), another feature of interest is how that affects metagame development/which strategies dominate.